-Pursuant to a loan agreement we entered into in September 2011 with a syndicate of lenders, as augmented in February and November 2012, we have a revolving credit facility with up to \$150.0 million in borrowing availability maturing in September 2016.
-Borrowings under the revolving credit facility bear a variable interest rate equal to (i) the greater of the lender's prime rate, the federal funds effective rate plus 0.5%, or an adjusted London InterBank Offered Rate (LIBOR) plus 1.0%, in each case plus either an additional 1.25%, 1.50% or 1.75%, subject to certain conditions, or (ii) an adjusted LIBOR rate plus either 2.25%, 2.50% or 2.75%, subject to certain conditions.
-In addition, we pay a fee related to the unused portion of the credit facility.
+We have a revolving credit facility with up to \$150.0 million in borrowing availability maturing in September 2016.
+Borrowings under the revolving credit facility bear a variable interest rate.
 The revolving credit facility is secured by a first priority lien on substantially all of our assets and provides that we must comply with certain financial and non-financial covenants.
-We were in compliance with all financial and non-financial covenants under the revolving credit facility as of December 28, 2012 and had no outstanding borrowings under the revolving credit facility as of that date.
+We were in compliance with all financial and non-financial covenants under the revolving credit facility as of March 29, 2013 and had no outstanding borrowings under the revolving credit facility as of that date.

 The undistributed earnings of our foreign subsidiaries are indefinitely reinvested since we do not intend to repatriate such earnings.
 We believe the decision to reinvest these earnings will not have a significant impact on our liquidity.
-As of December 28, 2012, cash held by our foreign subsidiaries was \$9.2 million, which, along with cash generated from foreign operations, is expected to be used in the support of international growth and working capital requirements.
+As of March 29, 2013, cash held by our foreign subsidiaries was \$12.6 million, which, along with cash generated from foreign operations, is expected to be used in the support of international growth and working capital requirements.